Blane245/musicgenerator/README.md

 CMG has certain parameters that mimic human gestures.
 A generator has a start and stop time, similar to pressing and releasing a key.
 It has a speed which defines how often notes are played during the generator start/stop period.
 It has a duration with is a percentage of the time between start and stop that mimics early release for staccato effects.
 It has an attack parameter which is the note velocity.
 It has a volume mimicking some form of human control, like a turning of a knob or moving of a slider.

-As an example, a violin preset (000:040) in the GeneralUser-GS SoundFont file has a number of instruments defined that are keyed by note range and velocity range.
+As an example, a violin preset (000:040) in the GeneralUser-GS SoundFont file has two instruments defined that are keyed by note range and velocity range.
 By specify these two parameters, either one or two instruments are selected depending on the note and velocity values.
 For most notes, the higher velocities have an instrument that contains the samples for hard string bowing.
 Lower velocities do not have this instrument.

 The envelope for an instrument is determined by CMG using the following scheme:
 1. The instrument's playback rate is determined from the rootKey, and pitchCorrection.
 This playback rate and the instrument's sample rate are used to determine the sample rate for the final sample to be constructed (*sampleRate*).